morandalex/EncodeSolidity-Homework5/README.md

 ```

-then check componets [here](https://chakra-ui.com/docs/components) and add it to forntend as components
+then check components [here](https://chakra-ui.com/docs/components) and add it to forntend as components

+[here](https://openchakra.app/) you can build chakra components with drag and drop